jesusoterogomez/tasks-app-demo/README.md

 I did my best to keep it as simple as possible and to add comments that explain what things are, but some of these things will make sense later in the hackyourfuture program.

+This means, some things will feel magical, but feel free to explore the code 🔎

 ‼️ Note: This is _not a part_ of the assignments, so just sharing it for your curiosity, and because I promised :)

 ### How to set up this small app